emmajeng/StudySum/README.md

+This application was built as part of my final year project, and is called StudySum.
+Made using Rails 5.2 and Ruby 2.4, this application leverages both the devise gem and Postgres to create the infrastructure.
+The purpose of this application is educational, and intended for the summarisation of notes using natural language processing.
+Natural language processing is achieved using Python.

      ,-----.,--.                  ,--. ,---.   ,--.,------.  ,------.
     '  .--./|  | ,---. ,--.,--. ,-|  || o   \  |  ||  .-.  \ |  .---'
     |  |    |  || .-. ||  ||  |' .-. |`..'  |  |  ||  |  \  :|  `--,